accessibility/Accessibility-Statement/README.md

 My hope is that by developing a template collectively we can define best practices.

 ## An Accessibility Information Page should:
+- State that inclusion is important for the organization
 - Explain what has been done to make the site more accessible
 - Include information about other accessibility services
 - Make accessibility enhancements more discoverable